DemonGamez/Demon-Gamez-website.github.io/README.md

 ## Who is Saizuo??

 ```
-A person who is the ceo of noerror studios.
+A person who is the ceo of noerror studios which is a company.
 ```

 ## What is Noerror Studios??

 ```
 NoError Studios is a passionate community of coding and development enthusiasts.
-We are a software-based company that creates and releases free software while also accepting custom development orders.
+We are a software-based company that creates
+and releases free software while also accepting custom development orders.
 Our mission is to foster collaboration, continuous learning, and innovation within the coding community.
-Whether you're a beginner or an experienced developer, you'll find a supportive environment to enhance your skills, connect with like-minded individuals, and work on exciting projects.
+Whether you're a beginner or an experienced developer, you'll find a supportive environment to enhance your skills, connect with like-minded individuals,
+and work on exciting projects.
 ```

 ## Important Links?

-Later lol
+Links will be added soon